Mahmoud-Tawfik1/05-Algorithms-Problem-Solving-Level-2-Solutions/README.md

 # 📘 05 - Algorithms & Problem Solving – Level 2 (C++)

-This repository contains my solutions to the **50 programming problems** from the **Algorithms & Problem Solving – Level 2** course in the **Programming Advices** learning track by **Dr. Mohammed Abu-Hadhoud**.
+This repository contains my solutions for the **50 programming problems** from the **Algorithms & Problem Solving – Level 2** course in the **Programming Advices** learning track by **Dr. Mohammed Abu-Hadhoud**.

-The purpose of this course is to improve problem-solving skills, develop logical thinking, and gain more hands-on programming experience by solving different algorithmic problems.
+The goal of this course is to improve problem-solving skills, strengthen logical thinking, and gain more practical programming experience by solving different algorithmic problems.

 ---

 # 🚀 About the Course

-Level 2 introduces a new collection of programming problems that are more challenging than those in Level 1.
+Level 2 includes a new set of programming problems that are more challenging than the ones in Level 1.

-During this course I practiced:
+Throughout this course, I practiced:

 - Structured programming using **C++**
 - Applying the **Divide & Conquer** approach
-- Writing organized code with functions and procedures
+- Writing clean and organized code using functions and procedures
-- Learning different ways to solve programming problems
+- Solving problems using different approaches
-- Improving my skills through continuous practice
+- Improving my programming skills through regular practice

-This course helped me understand that programming is mainly about practicing and solving problems, not just learning syntax.
+This course showed me that programming is not only about learning syntax, but also about practicing and building experience.

 ---

 # 🧠 Topics Covered

-The repository includes solutions for problems related to:
+This repository includes solutions for problems related to:

 - Prime numbers
 - Perfect numbers